GOOD FOOD, GREAT MEDICINE

 Frequently Asked Questions

-Q: What can you tell me about the physician’s background?
+What can you tell me about Dr. Hassell's background?

-A: Very personally.
+Very personally.
 We’re a small, low-volume internal medicine practice, and we take time with our patients.
-For an initial evaluation appointment or complete physical exam, plan to allow us about an hour of your time.
-Follow up visits typically last about 30 minutes.
+For an initial appointment or complete physical exam, plan to allow us about an hour of your time.
+Follow up visits typically last about 30 minutes, depending on the complexity of the issue.

-Although much of my work involves the diagnosis and care of medically complex patients and includes the use of mainstream investigation and treatment plans, I vigorously apply evidence-based nutrition and lifestyle therapies whenever possible.
+Much of our work involves the diagnosis and care of medically complex patients and includes the use of mainstream investigation and treatment plans.
+We vigorously apply evidence-based nutrition and lifestyle therapies whenever possible.

-I expect patients to be closely involved in their own care and encourage them to keep (and understand!) results of laboratory tests and other reports.
-If we draw your labs, we prefer to send you the original lab results with our comments added, rather than a summarized form letter.
+Patients are encouraged to be closely involved in their own care, and to keep (and understand) results of laboratory tests and other reports.
+If we draw your labs we prefer to send you the original lab results with our comments added, rather than a summarized form letter.

-Along with primary care, we also schedule problem-oriented consultations with patients who already have a primary care physician.
+We are also happy to schedule consultation appointments for patients who already have a primary care physician.

 As well as conventional therapies, we will discuss evidence-based nutrition and lifestyle recommendations.
 We may also consult with your other treating physicians.